Planning Your Trip

 What to Eat & Drink

 Located only two hours south of New York and two and a half hours north of D.C., Philadelphia is a convenient getaway and also ideal jumping off point from several other larger Northeastern cities.
-With its blend of historic roots and funky charm, Philly is more laid back than its more prominent neighbors, and it offers just as much to do, such as world-class art museums, diverse and award-winning food options, and tours of significant historical sites.
+With its blend of historic roots and funky charm, Philly, home to a population of about 1.5 million people, is more laid back than its more prominent neighbors, and it offers just as much to do, such as world-class art museums, diverse and award-winning food options, and tours of significant historical sites.

 Planning Your Trip